MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-MigrationBatch.md

 ### -PublicFolderToUnifiedGroup
 This parameter is available only in the cloud-based service.

-The PublicFolderToUnifiedGroup switch specifies a migration from public folders to Office 365 groups.
+The PublicFolderToUnifiedGroup switch specifies a migration from public folders to Microsoft 365 Groups.
 You don't need to specify a value with this switch.

 ```yaml
 Type: SwitchParameter